5 Bid Proposal Mistakes to Avoid

 Although your proposal shouldn’t be overly promotional, appealing to emotions is still a valuable part of the RFP process.
 This is something you can incorporate once you’ve addressed differentiation.
 Especially in changing times, bringing attention to your brand strength and security gives the offeror peace of mind so you can properly address what truly matters to them.

 The point of an RFP is to answer the offeror’s questions as concisely as possible while still providing the proper context.
-Your bid proposal does not need to (and shouldn’t) mention every piece of information available about your company.
+Your bid proposal doesn’t need to (and shouldn’t) mention every piece of information available about your company.
 This not only wastes the time of the person evaluating your RFP, but also reflects poorly on you.
-Avoid overwriting your response and include only what’s relevant to the questions you’re answering.
+Avoid the bid proposal mistake of overwriting your response and include only what’s relevant to the questions you’re answering.
 Make it easy on the offeror and explain exactly what you can do to meet their unique needs.

 For example, a simple way to prevent an unnecessarily long response is to start off with bullet points.
 For each question, jot down a few quick notes of what you want to discuss.
 Include only the most relevant information.
 Then, build on this information until you have a complete response.
 Also, it’s always smart to review your proposal before you submit to see where you can shorten and combine any particularly long sentences.
-Word choice and passive voice are often the most common culprits of an overwritten proposal, so keep an eye out for those.
+Word choice and passive voice are often the most common bid proposal mistakes in an overwritten proposal, so keep an eye out for those.

-5. Boring the Offeror With a Subpar Response
+5. Boring the Offerer With a Subpar Bid Proposal

 Most people hate completing RFPs so they rush through the responses, and do the bare minimum necessary to meet the requirements.
-When an evaluator has a pile of bids to review, the ones that stand out are very quickly put to the top of the pile, whereas the lazily and sloppily compiled proposals are typically just tossed.
+Do not make this bid proposal mistake.
+When an evaluator has a pile of bids to review, the ones that stand out are very quickly put to the top of the pile, whereas the lazily and sloppily compiled proposals are typically tossed from the outset.
 If you didn’t put 100% effort into your bid proposal, the offeror will be able to tell.
-When a vendor is excited about the opportunity, and has put in every effort to make the RFP response comprehensive, it’s usually immediately evident.
+When a vendor is excited about the opportunity and has put in every effort to make the RFP response comprehensive, it’s usually immediately evident.
 Stand out — with your responses, with your design, with your solution and with your attention to detail!

 Even if you have experience with RFPs, it’s difficult to get everything right the first time.
-A winning proposal to one company could be an average proposal to another.
 If you want to increase your win rates, The Bid Lab can help!
 We have experience writing bids for a diverse range of industries, such as government, finance, IT, marketing and education.
 We guide you through the process with skill, compassion and attention to detail that helps your response make it to the top of the pile.
 To see how we can help you stand out from the competition with a strong, engaging proposal, contact us!